 Encourage your students to visit the AP Latin student page for exam information and exam practice.

-Multiple Choice — 50 Questions | 1 Hour | 50% of Exam Score
+50 Questions | 1 Hour | 50% of Exam Score

-Free Response — 5 Questions | 2 Hours (includes a 15-minute reading period) | 50% of Exam Score
+5 Questions | 2 Hours (includes a 15-minute reading period) | 50% of Exam Score

 Exam Questions and Scoring Information

-Be sure to review the Chief Reader Report.
-In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.
+Be sure to review the Chief Reader Report (available this fall).
+In this invaluable resource, the chief reader of the AP Exam compiles feedback from members of the AP Reading leadership to explain how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.